tkoyama010/OpenCAE-tkoyama010/PITCHME.md

 ***$ ./configure***

-⚠--with-pic : options for 64 bit compilation
+- 💡--with-pic : options for 64 bit compilation

-⚠--enable-python3=yes : Option to use python3 instead of python2
+- 💡--enable-python3=yes : Option to use python3 instead of python2

 +++